At the 2015, ’16, and ’17 Portage Green-A-Thons, Sierra Clubbers asked, “How green are you?”

 Scenes from the 2015 Green-A-Thon

-We went bigger for the 2016 Green-A-Thon
+We made the 2016 Green-A-Thon two celebrations in one.

 Sierra Club founder John Muir had a birthday two days before the seventh annual Green-A-Thon on April 23.
 We celebrated with a cake that Kathy Van Deusen brought.
 A free piece went to anyone who guessed John Muir’s age.
 The catch was, they had to be within 100 years of the correct answer, and Kathy was generous with her clues.